-Wet thrills : The jet vessel at
+Wet thrills : The jet boat at

 Taupoâ€™s Huka Falls in New Zealand

-skips and lurches opposite the
+skips and lurches across the

-Waikato stream with a array of
+Waikato river with a series of

 sharp 360Â° spins, before darting